katiebergstrom/Senior_design/README.md

 * BLUETOOTH FUNCTIONS
 * onglucoseRateUpdate function is where a bulk of the work happens.
 Whenever a new value is read from the connected device onglucoseRateUpdate function will first handle any errors when reading, and if none are received it will decode the data sent over.
 Once the data is split up it will be stored in its respective variables and then saved to the database. glucoseRate and batteryStatus variables are set.
 The latest (x,y) point is added to glucoseHistory list
 * startStreamingData
 * transmitData function is responsible for sending over the correct codes to the board.
-The function has two possible actions as a parameter that we use to send the correct code over to the board based on whether we want to start streaming data or disconnect from the board.
+The function has three possible actions as a parameter that we use to send the correct code over to the board based on whether we want to connect, start reading data, or disconnect from the board.
 * exportFileToSDCard function will copy the exisiting file over to the defined SD card path

 ### So how do different parts flow through the files?